-The DDS maintains a Disability Resource Center with over 800 books, a selection of videos and slides in disability related areas and has published a number of training manuals and books in Sinhala and Tamil, in collaboration with the UNICEF and the Ministry of Social Services.
+The DDS maintains a Disability Resource Center with over 800 books, a selection of videos and slides in disability related areas and has published a number of training manuals and books in Sinhala and Tamil, in collaboration with UNICEF and the Ministry of Social Services.

-The DDS has been conducting a Diploma programme in Speech and Language Therapy since 1998, in collaboration with the Institute of Child Health, University College, London and the Great Ormond Street Hospital.
-To date over 60 Speech and Language Therapists have qualified from the Ministry of Health.
-The Department now offers a Diploma to Degree (BSc in Speech & Language Therapy) upgrade programme in collaboration with the University's Centre for Distance and Continuing Education.
-From 2008, the Department is also conducts a 4-year BSc (Speech & Hearing Sciences) for internal students admitted directly by the UGC.
-This four year degree course qualifies students to specialize in either Speech and Language therapy or Audiology on completion of the course.
+From 1998, the DDS commenced a Diploma programme in Speech and Language Therapy in collaboration with the Institute of Child Health, University College London and the Great Ormond Street Hospital.
+To date over 60 Speech and Language Therapists have aualified from the Ministry of Health.
+The Department then offered a Diploma to Degree (BSc in Speech & Language Therapy) upgrade programme in collaboration with the University's Centre for Distance and Continuing Education.
+From 2008, the Department conducts a 4-year BSc (Speech & Hearing Sciences) for internal students admitted directly by the UGC.
+This four year degree course qualifies students to specialize in either Speech and Language Therapy or Audiology on completion of the course.
 The degree programme is accredited by the Ceylon Medical College Council (CMCC) and the Sri Lanka Medical Council (SLMC).
 Graduates work either as Speech and Language Therapists or Audiologists.

-The DDS also runs a speech and language therapy clinic for the public.
-It provides assessments, diagnosis and intervention programmes for children and adults with communication and swallowing difficulties.
-These difficulties can be due to development delay, learning disabilities, social communication disorders (eg:-Autism),cleft lip and palate, hearing impairment, cerebral palsy, voice, dysfluency, motor speech disorders, aphasia and other language disorders, conditions related to neurological disorders and dysphagia.
-The programmes include care giver training, home intervention programmes, liaising with schools and school programmes, and conducting awareness programmes regarding disability issues through campaigns, exhibitions, literature, workshops and presentations for the public.
+The DDS also runs speech and language therapy clinics for the public.
+It provides assessments, diagnosis and intervention programmes for children and adults with communication or swallowing difficulties.
+These difficulties can due developmental delay, learning disabilities, social communication disorders (e.g.:-Autism), cleft lip and palate, hearing impairment, cerebral palsy, voice, dysfluency, motor speech disorders, aphasia and other language disorders, conditions related to neurological disorders and dysphagia.
+The programmes include caregiver training, home intervention programmes, liaising with schools and school programmes, and conducting awareness programmes regarding disability issues through campaigns, exhibitions, literature, workshops and presentations for the public.

-With the commencement of the BSc (SHS)degree programme, the Department of Disability studies established an Audiology laboratory at the Faculty of Medicine in January 2009 in collaboration with the Sunflower Village, Mulleriyawa.
-The services available at the Audiology clinic are related to issues of persons afflicted with hearing difficulties, including the diagnosis & provision of appropriate intervention programmes.
+With the commencement of the BSc (SHS) degree programme, the Department of Disability Studies established an Audiology laboratory at the Faculty of Medicine in January 2009 in collaboration with the Sunflower Village, Mullerivawa.
+The services available at the Audiology clinic are related to issues of persons with hearing difficulties, including the diagnosis and provision of appropriate intervention programmes.
 The assessment, diagnostic and intervention process involves carrying out Audiological evaluations (PTA), Audiological diagnosis, appropriate recommendations and referral, counseling of patients and their families, providing appropriate amplification (hearing aids + ear moulds), intervention programmes, aided testing and follow up.
-The hearing aid distribution has been initiated in collaboration with sunflower Village, Mullerivawa, to be distributed to clients who are referred to the clinics conducted by the DDS based on the economic status of a family.
+Hearing aid distribution has been initiated in collaboration with the Sunflower Village, Mullerivawa, to be distributed to clients who are referred to the clinics conducted by the DDS, based on the economic status of a family.